xhumaafrica

 Some root causes of hate speech in Cameroon include intolerance between political actors, differences in religious ideologies and rivalry ethnic/cultural values.
 Hate speech appears on digital space in the forms of propaganda, fake news, disinformation, misinformation, threats, impersonation, abuses, incitement to violence, pictures, videos and audios that foster a climate of prejudice and intolerance.
 These kinds of communications fuel discrimination, hostility and violent attacks.

-Training of Peace Weavers in the University of Bamenda
+Training of Peace Weavers

 Family Picture of peace weavers